SnapLib/typescript-compare/README.md

 ```

 This class is intended to be used for analyzing/reading as opposed to
 mutating/altering.
-As a result the objects returned by `ObjectCompare` objects
+As a result the objects returned by `Compare` objects
 are immutable and attempting to mutate them will result in an error.

-It should also be noted that the `ObjectCompare` class is intended to compare
+It should also be noted that the `Compare` class is intended to compare
 objects or values that can be interpreted as objects and contain iterable
 properties (string keys paired with values) or indexes (number keys paired with
 values).
-Attempting to construct an `ObjectCompare` object with `null`,
+Attempting to construct a `Compare` object with `null`,
 `undefined`, or primitive values as source and/or target arguments will result
 in, ideally, an error to be thrown or undefined behavior.